How You Can Salvage Your Trip When Flight Delays and Cancellations Happen

 Be sure to ask the airline for the policy documents on this.
 In some cases, reimbursement eligibility depends on the length of time you are displaced/delayed on the ground and for the reasoning, so be aware of the announcements being made.

-In other instances, long delays like we had can be accommodated with trip extensions.
-The airline offered us two days extension at no added charge, but we finagled a four day extension at 35 euros per person.
+In other instances, long delays can be accommodated with trip extensions.
+After one flight disaster, the airline offered us two days extension at no added charge, but we finagled a four day extension at 35 euros per person.

 Needless to say, we spent a lot of time at the start of our trip on the phone with the airline and filling out forms.
 Having your laptop with you will be helpful.